Ben-G/TIL/Reading/Book_Notes/Thinking_in_Systems_a_Primer.md

 ### Key takeaways

+- A systems consists of three parts: *elements*, *interconnections*, *function (purpose)*.
+Almost everything is a system, except for collection of unconnected pieces without any function (sand scattered on the road by happenstance).
+- Systems thinking offers an alternative to reductionist thinking; it focuses on elements, interconnections and functions, allowing answering questions that cannot be answered with reductionist thinking (a behavior of a system cannot be understood simply by understanding all of its parts, an understanding of connections is required).
+- Replacing the elements in a system usually has the smallest impact on the system's behavior.
+Its functions and interconnections are a lot more important in defining its behavior.
+The exception are the few critical elements that can change the design of the system itself (e.g. executives in a company).
+- A system's purpose is usually the most important ingredient.
+Changing the purpose without changing elements and functions can have huge impact on behavior of the system.
+- Systems cause their own behavior to a large extent (not external factors).
+E.g. the economic system inherently causes boom and bust cycles on which politicians only have a limited impact (reductionist thinking usually leads us to believe that behavior of the economy is an effect that has its cause in political activity).
+- Timely and accurate information flow within a system are critical for good decision making processes.
+Most system failures can be attributed to the lack of timely and accurate information.
+- Certain types of problems (systemic problems) require system thinking in order to fix them.
+Today system thinking isn't applied to nearly enough problems.

+### Extended takeaways

 - Reductionist vs systems thinking:
   - Reductionist focused on bottom up thinking; looking at causes and effects, focusing on small understandable pieces (e.g. rules of physics)
   - Systems thinking operates on a higher level, understanding relationships between different stocks and flows.
 It allows exploring interconnections that cannot be looked at through a reductionist way of thinking (a behavior of a system cannot be understood simply by understanding all of its parts, an understanding of connections is required).